Re-Yan/Re-Yan/README.md

- Hi 👋 I’m @Re-Yan a College student learning software development as a hobby and is currently focusing on Web Development.
+ Hi 👋 I’m @Re-Yan a College student learning software development currently focusing on Web Development.

 DISCLAIMER: Most of the projects here are going to be unpolished and a bit messy, but im hoping to improve day by day!